aaronland/dogeared-extruder/README.md

 Notes
 --

-* It basically works at the moment but I am not a Java person so I am still trying to fumble my way around this foreign land.
-For example, the correct `mvn` commands for building a standalone server that runs in the background.
+* It works but I am not a Java person so I am still fumbling my way around this foreign land.

-* You can also type `make exec` to recompile the code and launch the server in foreground mode, which is useful for debugging things.

 * The text/content extraction is pretty heavy-handed and relies on the underlying libraries to do the right thing.
 Currently everything returns